 Ours is a period of judgment.
 Every time we make a judgment it will come back upon us, for good or for evil.

-He that leadeth into captivity shall go into captivity: he that killeth with the sword must be killed with the sword.
+He who leads into captivity shall go into captivity; he who kills with the sword must be killed with the sword.
 Here is the patience and the faith of the saints.
 (Revelation 13:10)

 God is raising up a powerful army in our day.
 Each soldier has been judged thoroughly by the Word of God.
 In the moment of judgment the Lord’s soldier will stand because he cannot be harmed by Divine judgment.
 He can “fall on the sword” and yet not be wounded.